 We’re here to give you some guidance on the essential nutrients you should be consuming on the paleo diet.

-So, what nutrients do we need?
+What nutrients do we need?

 You’ve probably heard that it’s important to replenish electrolytes after exercise of intense bouts of sweating, but why is that the case?
 Ever had a serious muscle cramp in the middle of a run?
 Here’s why: When there is an imbalance of electrolytes, the muscles can’t contract and relax properly.
 Instead, they sometimes stay contracted – hence the cramp.